peeringdb/peeringdb-py/docs/cli.md

 ### get `<obj><id>`
 Fetches a specific object and outputs to stdout

+You may use the CLI to dump any object in the database with <object tag><id>, for example:

+    peeringdb get net1

+You may also change the output format to anything munge supports, so to get json, it would be:

+    peeringdb -O json get net1

 ### sync
 Synchronizes PeeringDB to a local database

-## Configuration

-## Fetching objects

-You may use the CLI to dump any object in the database with <object tag><id>, for example:

-    peeringdb net1

-You may also change the output format to anything munge supports, so to get json, it would be:

-    peeringdb -O json net1

-## Local database sync

 After doing a full sync, it only updates objects that have changed, so it's safe / efficient to run it as often as you want.

-By default, peeringdb will sync to a file in the config dir called peeringdb.sqlite3 - to change that:
+By default, peeringdb will sync to a file in the config dir called peeringdb.sqlite3 - to change that, see [configuration](index.md#configuration)

-    peeringdb conf_write

 Then edit the file it created (default `~/peeringdb/config.yaml`).
 Currently, it directly uses django, so any database backend django supports will work, for example, to sync to MySQL, you could use the following database config: